Yousuf28/Udacity_Data_Analyst_Nanodegree/part_05_communicate_data_finding/readme.md

 ## Dataset

 > This dataset provided by udacity.
+Prosper is peer to peer lending comoany.
+It offers personal loan without any collateral.
+Each observation contain information about a loan.
 Dataset have 113937 observations and 81 variables.

 ## Summary of Findings